 Overtime: The Working Time Act stipulates employees receive 50% above their regular wage for two hours’ overtime and 100% extra for subsequent hours.

 Annual Leave: Under the Annual Holidays Act, leave is calculated between April 1 and March 31 as the credit year.
-Leave is two days per month for employees working 14 days or 35 hours each calendar month for employment of less than 12 months and two-and-a-half days per month after working more than 12 months.
+Leave is two days per month for employees working 14 days or 35 hours each calendar month for employment of fewer than 12 months and two-and-a-half days per month after working more than 12 months.
 Employees can claim additional days if they are unable to take their full entitlement due to illness, injury, or medical rehabilitation, up to a maximum of 75 days.

 Sick Leave: The Employment Contracts Act requires employees unable to work through illness or injury to receive sick pay from their employer from the first day of incapacity and the following nine days.
 Those having worked for less than one month receive 50% of their salary.
-After this period the Social Insurance Institution (Kela) pays sickness benefit for a maximum 300 days and compensates the employer if they have paid the employee’s salary.
+After this period the Social Insurance Institution (Kela) pays sickness benefits for a maximum of 300 days and compensates the employer if they have paid the employee’s salary.
 Benefits are calculated according to salary.